-- (a) The Community Court shall have jurisdiction over all civil causes of action arising within the territorial jurisdiction of the Court as described in Chapter 1.5 of Title 1 of this Code; - (b) The Community Court, except as it may be limited by the Tribal laws or laws of the United States, shall have all inherent powers of any court including, but not limited to: - (1) The power to make rules for the conduct of its business; - (2) The power to issue orders, decrees, subpoenas or writs necessary to implement its decisions; - (3) The power to punish for contempt; - (4) The power to administer oaths or affirmations; - (5) The power to issue separation agreements; - (6) The power to enforce its decision by either a personal command to the party or parties or by a declaration that relief is granted regardless of the nature of the matter before the Court. - (c) The Court shall not have jurisdiction over any suit brought against the Tribe without the consent of the Tribe.
+- (a) The Community Court shall have jurisdiction over all civil causes of action arising within the territorial jurisdiction of the Court as described in Chapter 1.5 of Title 1 of this Code; - (b) The Community Court, except as it may be limited by the Tribal laws or laws of the United States, shall have all inherent powers of any court including, but not limited to: - (1) The power to make rules for the conduct of its business; - (2) The power to issue orders, decrees, subpoenas or writs necessary to implement its decisions; - (3) The power to punish for contempt; - (4) The power to administer oaths or affirmations; - (5) The power to issue separation agreements; - (6) The power to enforce its decision by either a personal command to the party or parties or by a declaration that relief is granted regardless of the nature of the matter before the Court. - (c) The Court and any other tribal, state or federal court shall not have jurisdiction over any suit brought against the Tribe without an express written waiver by the Tribe of its sovereign immunity.
 Nothing in this Code shall be construed as consent by the Tribe to be sued.
+This subsection applies to all pending and future cases where Ex Parte Young is the basis of the Court's jurisdiction. - (d) All Tribal officials, and employees shall be immune from suit brought in the Court, or in other tribal, state or federal court, where the acts of such tribal official or employee even if mistaken, negligent or otherwise improper, are within that degree of authority which the Tribe is capable of bestowing upon the agent as a matter of federal, constitutional or tribal law. - (e) Officials and employees of the Tribe who are subject to suit pursuant to this Code are subject to suits in equity only for declaratory and non-monetary injunctive relief in Tribal Court by persons subject to its jurisdiction for purposes of enforcing rights and duties established by the Saginaw Chippewa Indian Tribal of Michigan Constitution as amended or Tribal law.